 When our time in Antigua came to an end, my sister travelled on to Guatemala City for her flight back to London.
 I went on to travel from Antigua to Leon, Nicaragua by shuttle bus.
 It took 18 hours, and included a stop in El Tunco, but didn’t require an overnight stay anywhere.

 For those wanting to spend some time in Guatemala City, key activities to explore as the historic district of Zona 1, the National Palace, the Mercado central, the Lxchel Museum and some scenic views from Mirador El Carmen.
 The backpackers I met that had travelled through Guatemala City had mixed reviews on its safety and if they felt the trip was worth it.
-As I went directly to Nicaragua from Antigua, I can’t add my personal experience on Guatemala City.
+Some said it was worth spending a couple of days before a flight home, others regretted their time.
+I can’t comment on Guatemala City, as I went straight from Antigua to Guatemala, so i’d encourage you do more research on Guatemala City to help inform your choice.